TheHighestBit/logpeek-server/README.md

 - [ ] **Reduce binary size.**  The current application is written without much regard for it's size.
 A lot of bloat can be removed.

+- [ ] **Add support apps that log to a single file.** Currently, logpeek-server expects the log files to be split and placed in the same directory.
+Support for cases when an app is only logging to a single file, eg. to /var/log should be added.
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.